icastillo93/site/_posts/2016-06-23-Make-your-own-site.md

 In there you can switch from the master branch and the gh-pages.
 Then you can github prose site and login there to edit your site there and look at the code of your site.
 Here is the link for [prose](http://prose.io/)

 To see your site go to this link [here](https://yourgithubusername.github.io/site/)  replace yourgithubusername with your username to your github name.
+If you want to hide the post that are already on the site go in to pros.io and click the butten that says publish then save the site.

 If you want to look at how the site works here is an exmaple of what the code looks like in my site.